 - 1. Open the Analyzer Loudness Monitor from the PHABRIX launch menu. - 2.
 Open the Audio Assignment dialog form the Loudness Options menu.
-Select the audio mode (2.0 stereo or 5.1) then assign the audio inputs. - 3.
-Set the ballistics and scale type for the audio and true peak meters.

-- 4. Select the Loudness standard and appropriate scale for the loudness monitors. - 5.
+Select the desired audio mode and then assign the appropriate audio inputs, see the section "Audio Assignment for Loudness Monitoring" below. - 3.
+Set the ballistics and scale type for the audio and true peak meters. - 4.
+Select the Loudness standard and appropriate scale for the loudness monitors. - 5.
 Enable which of the three possible loudness meters you want to use. - 6.
 Set the graphing period and choose which traces to display in the Loudness History graph. - 7.
 Set the loudness targets and tolerances for the active loudness meters. - 8.
 Set the true peak alarm threshold. - 9.
 Set the desired log duration and lifetime. - 10.
 Click the Play button to start the loudness monitoring session.